Safe Control and Learning Using Generalized Action Governor: Illustrative Example

 \subsection{Action governor design and safe control}

-The first step of designing a generalized action governor for handling the constraints in \eqref{equ:ex_4} is to consider a nominal control policy $\pi_0$ for which there exists a nonempty safe and returnable set.
-We consider the following policy
+The first step in designing a generalized AG for enforcing the constraints in \eqref{equ:ex_4} is to specify a nominal policy $\pi_0$ for which a nonempty safe and returnable set exists.
+We consider the following linear policy: